 One thing that has come out of this protest is that the public has got a greater understanding of how the farmer is being blackguarded, when the fact was put on the posters that only 2.6% of the €10 goes to the farmer and what else goes to the retailers and the factories.

 Where does the fifth quarter go?
 I salute Mr. Seamus Maye and the fabulous investigation of the fifth quarter he has carried out.
 The problems in that regard are staggering.
 The Government allowed a certain mogul in the industry to take control of offal only a couple of years ago.
 Every bit of offal is controlled by a big beef baron and nobody else can go anywhere with any of it.
 When individual plants were making deals because they wanted to get going and fulfil their contracts, as we all did, the heavy hand came in again.
 The moguls rule.
 The biggest beef baron in the country - everyone knows who I mean - said the plants could not sell their offal and instead could dump it wherever they liked.
 Such cop-on has been allowed.
-The Competition Authority is a disgrace.
+The Competition and Consumer Protection Commission is a disgrace.
 It has done nothing but tell farmers they could not negotiate the price.
 What is the authority meant to be?
 If I was running a business up a boreen on the side of a mountain and was doing something to cause unfair competition, the authority would fine me and close me down.
 It will not touch the people I have outlined, however, because there is too much money involved, too much big business and too many people who were friends with one another when they were growing up.

 The IFA has given the Government an easy ride in the past eight years.
 Of course it has, given that most of its members are in the Government's party.
 Fair dues to the beef industry of Ireland and independent farmers.
 Circumstances have changed and will never be the same because the genie is out of the bottle and people know what is going on.
 They know that farmers have been blaggarded.
 When the animal is put in the trailer, as Deputy Michael Healy-Rae noted, farmers tend to it.
 If the cow is inseminated, farmers nurture the little calves, work with the cow the whole way and look after it.
 They are accused of all kinds of bad practices but they look after their animals and respect them, their land and their families.
 All they want is a fair price for their work, rather than cartels being formed, money being creamed off elsewhere, and the blaggarding that is going on.